yvesgurcan/adventure/job.md

 "I'm a senior software engineer," he says.
 "I like to call myself a product-minded engineer because I do so much more than writing code."
-The man starts stroking his bushy beard mechanically as he is thinking about his next words.
+The man starts stroking his bushy beard mechanically as he thinks about his next words.
 "I enjoy very much managing projects and writing technical documentation, for example."

 - ["Who do you work for?"](work)
 - ["A senior software engineer, you say.
 How many years of experience do you have?"](senior)